Logistic Regression Concepts, Python Example

-In this blog post, we will discuss the logistic regression machine learning algorithm with a python example.
-Logistic regression is a type of regression algorithm that is used to predict the probability of occurrence of an event.
+In this blog post, we will discuss the concepts of logistic regression machine learning algorithm with the help of python example.
+Logistic regression is a parametric algorithm which is used to estimate the probability of an event occurring.
+For example, it can be used in the medical field to predict the probability of a patient developing a certain disease based on various health indicators, such as age, weight, and blood pressure.
 It is often used in machine learning applications.
-In this tutorial, we will use python to implement logistic regression for binary classification problems.

 What is Logistic Regression?